Great Falls, Montana: History

 For much of prehistory, no permanent settlements existed at or near Great Falls, though Salish Indians seasonally hunted bison in the region.
 Around 1600, Piegan Blackfeet Indians, migrating west, entered the area, pushing the Salish back into the Rocky Mountains and claiming the area now occupied by Great Falls.
 The area remained territory of the Blackfeet until long after the United States claimed the region in 1803 as part of the Louisiana Purchase.

-Meriwether Lewis and William Clark led the Lewis and Clark Expedition into the newly purchased territory from 1804–1806.
+Meriwether Lewis and William Clark led the Lewis and Clark Expedition into the newly purchased territory from 1804 to 1806.
 The expedition came upon the "Great Falls of the Missouri River" on June 13, 1805.

 Politically, the future site of Great Falls passed through numerous hands in the 19th century.
 It was part of the unincorporated frontier until May 30, 1854, when Congress established the Nebraska Territory.
 On March 2, 1861, the site became part of the Dakota Territory.
 The Great Falls area was incorporated into the Idaho Territory on March 4, 1863, and then into the Montana Territory on May 28, 1864.
 It became part of the state of Montana upon that territory's admission to statehood on November 8, 1889.